 This is the beauty of Welsh baseball; it is not a closed world, it is not about money, it is not a branch of the leisure industry, it is not spoon-fed from on high to passive TV audiences.
 It is ideally suited to a quintessential Celtic type: raw-boned, hyper-active, grinning boys and girls who love their games.
 It is a Cardiff speciality, going against the grain of global uniformity and distinguishing the city from everywhere else.
 It is also a seriously demanding game where the rock hard ball can be hurled at speeds of over 70mph yet be sent soaring into the outfield by one-handed slogs, while the fast and furious action makes it a great spectacle.
 Baseball is cherished in what is left of independent-minded, non-conforming Cardiff.
 And if, on a summer Saturday afternoon, you’re ever passing near the Harlequins Ground, Riverside Park, Roath Rec, Rumney Rec, Sevenoaks Park, Tremorfa Park or The Marl (where baseball figures adorn the railings), do stop a while and catch a game.
 Before it’s too late.

-In Welsh bowls social networking is half the point – a consequence of the game being first introduced in Cardiff, where the adage “It’s not what you know, it’s who you know” should be on the city’s coat of arms.
-The oldest bowls club in Wales is the Cardiff Bowling Club in Sophia Gardens, founded in 1878 under the patronage of the Butes (the 7th Marquis, from his family seat on the Isle of Bute, is President of the club to this day – making bowls the dynasty’s last remaining connection to the city they dominated for 150 years).
+Social networking is half the point in Welsh bowls – a consequence of the game being first introduced in Cardiff, where the adage “It’s not what you know, it’s who you know” should be on the city’s coat of arms.
+The oldest bowls club in Wales is the Cardiff Bowling Club in Sophia Gardens, founded in 1878 under the patronage of the Butes.
+The 7th Marquis (1958-2021), from his family seat on the Isle of Bute, was President of the club until his death – meaning bowls was the dynasty’s last connection to the city they had dominated for 150 years.
 Head gardener Andrew Pettigrew (1833-1903) laid down the green and the club quickly became a magnet for Cardiff’s back-scratching politicians and businessmen.
 It was here in 1904 that the WBA was formed at a meeting with the Pontypŵl and Mackintosh clubs.
 The Mackintosh, Cardiff’s 2nd oldest club founded in 1891, maintains a green in the middle of Roath to this day.
 Cardiff Bowling Club concentrated on indoor bowls after building a new facility in 1984 and since then the Penylan club, opened by Lord Tredegar (1830-1913) in 1909, has become the city’s leading outdoor bowls club, regularly supplying the Welsh international team with expert coaxers of those biased woods.

 Boxing resonates deeply in Wales.
 As in all countries where the population is overwhelmingly working-class, boxing has served as a rare opportunity to escape from poverty.
 And, because it is not a team sport, individuals can determine their own identity, meaning Welsh boxers have been free to define themselves as Welsh rather than British.
 In the rough, tough iron towns of the Glamorgan mountains, the anthracite-hard coal-mining valleys and the fists-first docks and railway yards of Cardiff, Wales had the ideal circumstances to produce boxers when the sport began to be organised in the late 19th century.
 Welsh boxers went on to conquer the world, not only by winning titles and belts but also through their compelling personalities and life stories.